AndreasPott/ytk/readme.md

 		'application.extensions.ytk.*',     // <-- add this entry
 	),

-Using a file alias of Yii with (to be defined in yii's `config.php` on top of the statement returning the configuration array)
+If composer was used, the alias must be changes.
+Using a file alias of Ytk with (to be defined in yii's `config.php` on top of the statement returning the configuration array)

     Yii::setPathOfAlias('ytk', dirname(__FILE__).'/../extensions/vendor/aspott/ytk');